Battle of Short Hills: Prelude

-The battle
+Battle

-The column of General Cornwallis marched for Woodbridge, while Vaughan's marched toward Bonhamton.
+The column of General Cornwallis marched for Woodbridge, and that of Vaughan marched toward Bonhamton.
 As the two columns moved on roughly parallel paths through the Short Hills area, they came into contact with Stirling's guards, and a running skirmish began, with the Americans firing on the British from the underbrush as they fell back.
 The retreating Americans led both of the armies into the Ash Swamp and Scotch Plains areas, where Stirling prepared a defensive position.
-Severe cannon fire and strength of British numbers forced Stirling, as determined as he was to stand against them, to retreat even further back, toward Westfield.
-There the British, suffering under the extreme heat of the day, ended the pursuit, and Stirling was able to fall back in good order toward the post at Middlebrook.
-A messenger had alerted Washington to Howe's proximity, prompting Washington to precipitately withdraw to a more secure position further in the hills.
+Severe cannon fire and strength of British numbers forced Stirling, as determined as he was to stand against them, to retreat even farther back toward Westfield, where the British, suffering under the extreme heat of the day, ended the pursuit, and Stirling fell back in good order toward the post at Middlebrook.
+A messenger had alerted Washington to Howe's proximity and prompted Washington into precipitately withdrawing to a more secure position farther in the hills.
 Later in the day, Howe arrived to inspect Washington's lines and adjudged them too strong to attack.
 Because Stirling's resistance may have provided Washington with enough time to manage his withdrawal to more secure ground, the battle is considered a strategic victory for the Americans.
-The British, after spending the night at Westfield, returned to their post at Perth Amboy, and completely evacuated New Jersey by June 30.
-In mid-July, Howe embarked much of his army on transports, and sailed off toward Philadelphia, destination unknown to Washington.
+The British, after spending the night at Westfield, returned to their post at Perth Amboy and had completely evacuated New Jersey by June 30.
+In mid-July, Howe embarked much of his army on transports and sailed off toward Philadelphia, unknown to Washington.

 A local tale arose in Westfield about an encounter between General Cornwallis and "Aunt Betty" Frazee, a local resident who had been baking bread for the Americans.
 When Cornwallis arrived, he requested a loaf of bread from her.
-When she offered it to him, saying "I give this not in love but in fear", Cornwallis graciously declined the offer, responding "Not a man of my command shall touch a single loaf."
+When she offered it to him and said, "I give this not in love but in fear," Cornwallis graciously declined the offer and responded, "Not a man of my command shall touch a single loaf."